 Description of Dwarf Baby Tears

-Dwarf baby tears has a distinct feature which is the production of small pearls or bubbles of oxygen which stays on top of the plant, this adds a very lively aspect to the carpet.
+Dwarf baby tears have a distinct feature which is the production of small pearls or bubbles of oxygen which stays on top of the plant, this adds a very lively aspect to the carpet.
 The plant produces flowers with tiny white blooms if grown emersed, they are extremely small and easy to overlook.

 Tank Requirements and Water Parameters